nls-forev/AI-Companion/README.md

 Real-time bidirectional communication for chat.

 **Message Types:**
-- `chat`: Send user message
-- `state_update`: Mood and emotional state updates
-- `partial_transcript`: Speech-to-text partial results
+- `utterance`: Send/receive chat messages
+- Connection automatically provides initial greeting

-### Health Check (`/health`)
+### Health Check
-Returns server status.

-### Kill (`/kill`)
-Gracefully terminates the server.
+The backend provides health status through the WebSocket connection.

 ## Development

+### Backend Development
+1. **Fork the Kaggle notebook**: [Companion Backend](https://www.kaggle.com/code/klasta/companion)
+2. **Modify the code** in the notebook
+3. **Test changes** by running the notebook
+4. **Share your version** or contribute back

 ### Adding New Personas
-1. Edit `backend/app/persona.py`
+1. Edit the `PERSONAS` dictionary in the Kaggle notebook
 2. Add new persona definition following the existing structure
 3. Include foundational beliefs, speech patterns, and emotional triggers

 ### Customizing Emotions
-- Modify `backend/app/emotion.py` for emotion classification
+- Modify the `DialogueManager` class for emotion handling
-- Adjust forgiveness curves in `MoodEngine`
+- Adjust relationship progression in `_update_relationship_state`
-- Update emotion triggers and responses

-### Memory Customization
-- Configure memory retention in `backend/app/memory.py`
+- Update memory management in `CognitiveMemory`
-- Adjust vector similarity thresholds
-- Modify memory chip triggers

 ## Troubleshooting

 ### Common Issues

-1. **Import Errors**
-   - Ensure all dependencies are installed: `pip install -r requirements.txt`
+1. **Kaggle Backend Connection**
+   - Ensure the Kaggle notebook is running
-   - Check Python version compatibility
+   - Check the ngrok tunnel URL is correct
+   - Verify WebSocket connection in browser console

-2. **WebSocket Connection Issues**
+2. **Frontend Connection Issues**
-   - Verify backend is running on correct port
+   - Update WebSocket URL to match Kaggle backend
    - Check CORS settings for local development
+   - Monitor browser console for connection errors

-3. **Memory/Model Loading**
+3. **Model Loading**
-   - Ensure sufficient RAM for model loading
+   - Kaggle provides GPU resources for model loading
-   - Check model download permissions
+   - Check notebook logs for model initialization status
+   - Ensure all dependencies are installed in Kaggle environment

 ### Logs
-- Backend logs are displayed in the web terminal
+- Backend logs are displayed in the Kaggle notebook
 - Check browser console for frontend errors
 - Monitor WebSocket connection status

 ## Contributing

-1. Fork the repository
+1. **Fork the Kaggle notebook**: [Companion Backend](https://www.kaggle.com/code/klasta/companion)
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request
+2. **Make your changes** in the notebook
+3. **Test thoroughly** by running the notebook
+4. **Share your improved version** or contribute back to the main notebook

 ## License